-• 2008 Ms. Simpson is the recipient of the ‘Amy and Eric Berger National Theatre Essay Award’ for development of her book, The Lucid Body; A Guide for the Physical Actor.
+• 2008, recipient of the ‘Amy and Eric Berger National Theatre Essay Award’ for development of her book, The Lucid Body: A Guide for the Physical Actor.
 This book was hailed by Drama Book Shop as “one of the ten most essential books for the actor.”

 • 2000, honored with “Best Female Performer” in the Spotlight On awards for solo performance piece entitled Trapped In Seven.

-• 1999, Ms. Simpson was awarded a Fox Foundation Fellowship, which enabled her to serve as an Assistant at the New Globe Theatre in London under the artistic directorship of Mark Rylance for the 1999 – 2000 season.
+• 1999, awarded a Fox Foundation Fellowship and served as an Assistant at the New Globe Theatre in London under the artistic directorship of Mark Rylance for the 1999 – 2000 season.

-• 1996, She was awarded a Tennessee Williams Fellowship from The University of the South, Sewanee
+• 1996, awarded a Tennessee Williams Fellowship from The University of the South, Sewanee.

-Visit https://lucidbody.com/testimonials/ to read testimonials on Ms. Simpson’s coaching from Oscar winning actress, Lupita Nyong’o and other former and current students.
+Visit https://lucidbody.com/testimonials/ to read testimonials about Fay’s coaching from Oscar-winning actress Lupita Nyong’o and other former and current students.

 Theater Companies that have utilized the Lucid Body in the US: